Policies on Academic Honesty and Integrity

 The Graduate Committee will consider the facts in light of University and School of Pharmacy Policies on Academic Honesty and determine if sanctions should be imposed.
 The penalty for academic dishonesty can vary depending on the nature of the offense.
 The Committee will inform the Assistant Dean of its final decision before the end of the following semester so that the instructor and student can be notified.
 Faculty members are encouraged to submit their recommendations to the Assistant Dean or Director of Graduate Studies in writing so that their input may be considered in the final decision made by the Graduate Committee.

-Students who believe that they have been unfairly accused may appeal the decision of the instructor according to the policies and procedures of the school.
+Students who believe that they have been unfairly accused may appeal the decision of the instructor according to the policies and procedures of the School of Pharmacy.
 The student should first speak with the instructor.
 If that does not resolve the matter, the student should submit a formal letter to the Assistant Dean and Director of Graduate Studies stating what happened.
 These materials will be referred to the Grievance Committee of the school for further action.

 For more information about what constitutes Academic Dishonesty or about disciplinary and/or academic grievance procedures refer to the University’s Statement on Academic Honesty and the Student Code of Conduct or contact the Student Orientation Office, 215-204-8531.